 Talking to trusted people

-When you’re caught up in a stressful situation, it’s easy to feel like you’re all alone.
+When you’re caught up with teaching stress, it’s easy to feel like you’re all alone.
 Always remember that there are people out there who care about you and want to help.
 Try to talk to trusted colleagues, friends or family about the things that are stressing you out.
 The old saying ‘a problem shared is a problem halved’ really does ring true, and simply by talking about your feelings can help take the weight off your shoulders.
 If you struggle to open up, going for a long walk with a friend can often help get the conversation going, as well as releasing mood-boosting endorphins.

 Sometimes it is easier to talk with a stranger, though, and there are plenty of people out there waiting to listen.
 The Education Support Partnership has a telephone support line for teachers with access to coaches and counsellors 365 days a year.
 Contact them on 08000 562 561.